14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 Bruce provided a humorous talk on the technical subject of responsive images.

-> Safari is the North Korea of browsers.
-They don’t usually say what they are working on.
+> "Safari is the North Korea of browsers.
+They don’t usually say what they are working on."

 Responsive initially meant quick to react.
 Speed is part of responsive.
 Images are the most part of the website and they are not inadequately responsive.